spellshape/cli/docs/docs/03-clients/01-go-client.md

 # A client in the Go programming language

 In this tutorial, we will show you how to create a standalone Go program that serves as a client for a blockchain.
-We will use the Ignite CLI to set up a standard blockchain.
+We will use the Spellshape CLI to set up a standard blockchain.
 To communicate with the blockchain, we will utilize the `cosmosclient` package, which provides an easy-to-use interface for interacting with the blockchain.
 You will learn how to use the `cosmosclient` package to